 We had quite a jolly time and this didn't seem to slow down even when the sun went down.
 Landmark is open till 10pm and because it's so secure, people keep the party going till late - and if you thought the daytime was surreal, you should see the beach at night.

 We had begun to get hungry at this point so we ordered some suya ₦4,500 ($11.80) and plantain ₦1,500 ($3.93) from one of the vendors.
 This was the only disappointment of the day, take a look for yourself.
 I find the pricing very obscure and the food wasn't even special.

 We moved on quickly from the meal and walked around a bit till we came across giant jenga, limbo and tic-tac-toe.
 If you know, they're the most fun played inebriated and that was how we capped off our almost perfect beach day.
-Yemi is lucky he has friends like us.

-Landmark Beach has a myriad of activities like volleyball, paintball, jet skiing so here is a list of all that.
+Land mark Beach has a myriad of activities like volleyball, paintball, jet skiing so here is a list of all that.
 I really like the idea of going to a beach where everything is available for you including free wifi.
 It beats having to carry stuff, however I feel like the pricing of the food and activities are way too steep.

-Check out their instagram account HERE, don't forget to comment and share!
+Check out their Instagram account HERE, don't forget to comment and share!